 By overly focusing on the aspect of lack of receiving, a generation of self-pitying people has been created who felt they’d been shortchanged by life because they didn’t receive enough.
 They became parents who were emotionally crippled, and this led to over-giving in the next generation.
 Rather than feeling the pain of their frustration and seeking to find a healthy balance, they created a generation of helicopter parents.

 The continuum of giving and receiving is a soul movement that must flow.
-And in order for us to be healthy and to feel fulfilled, we need to be part of this ongoing process.
+And in order for us to be healthy and to feel fulfillment, we need to be part of this ongoing process.
 We do that by allowing these forces to function, passing positive forces onto others and receiving what others are letting flow into us.

 So the possibility always exists for us to give in a healthy way.
 Instead, too often we heap more pain onto our heads by withholding what we have to give.
 This pain is actually far worse than the pain of not having received enough.